IRA FLATOW, HOST:

 FLATOW: How old can the injury be?
 Does it have to be a fresh injury?

-BADYLAK: Well, as a matter of fact, we want the injuries to be longer than six months from the time of injury because after we've intervened, we want to avoid the criticism to say well, how do you know they wouldn't have gotten better anyway?
+BADYLAK: No, as a matter of fact, we want the injuries to be longer than six months from the time of injury because after we've intervened, we want to avoid the criticism to say well, how do you know they wouldn't have gotten better anyway?
 So like the Marine, who was seven years out and had been through multiple, multiple surgeries, everything else had pretty much failed.

 So these - any patient who's had an injury older than six months of age - six months old is eligible for this study.